Karoubi envelope

 In mathematics the Karoubi envelope (or Cauchy completion or idempotent completion) of a category C is a classification of the idempotents of C, by means of an auxiliary category.
-Taking the Karoubi envelope of a preadditive category gives a pseudo-abelian category, hence the construction is sometimes called the pseudo-abelian completion.
+Taking the Karoubi envelope of a preadditive category gives a pseudo-abelian category, hence for additive categories, the construction is sometimes called the pseudo-abelian completion.
 It is named for the French mathematician Max Karoubi.